Richie Adams: Professional career

-After his collegiate career ended, the Washington Bullets selected him in the fourth round (81st overall) in the 1985 NBA Draft.
+After his collegiate career ended, the Washington Bullets selected him in the fourth round (81st overall) in the 1985 NBA draft.
 Adams never made the final roster, getting cut in training camp, and his professional career consisted of a short stint in the United States Basketball League as well as a select few games in South America.
 Adams also had a short stint in the Continental Basketball Association, splitting the 1985–86 season between the Bay State Bombardiers and Baltimore Lightning.

 Legal troubles and murder conviction

 Adams was never able to escape the street mentality in which he grew up.
 He was on a self-destructive path throughout college and that continued even after he was drafted by an NBA team; one day after Adams was chosen by the Bullets, he was arrested for car theft in the Bronx.
 He was charged with holding up a woman in Manhattan, for purse-snatching, and again for another car theft.
 Adams used drugs heavily (specifically cocaine) and spent most of his earned basketball money on them.

 In 1996, Adams was arrested for manslaughter after Norma Rodriguez, a 15-year-old high school girl, was found dead from a violent stomping on October 15 of the same year.
 Authorities traced Adams to the crime, and two years later he was convicted of manslaughter and given a 25-year jail sentence.
 He began originally serving his sentence in Rikers Island Prison before getting moved to upstate New York.
-His sentence will not be through until 2023.
+His sentence was not completed until 2023.